-- Your Mac doesn't start up, or you see a prohibitory symbol at startup.
+- Your Mac doesn't finish starting up, or displays a prohibitory symbol at startup.

 - You see a message that you're using an unsupported or incorrect version of the Mac operating system.